gmdsi/GMDSI_notebooks/docs/part2/freyberg_obs_and_weights.md

-Right then...let's plot our down-sampled measurment data and  compare it to the original high-frequency time series.
+Right then...let's plot our down-sampled measurement data and compare it to the original high-frequency time series.

 The next cell generates plots for each time series of measured data.
 Blue lines are the original high-frequency data.
 The marked red line is the down-sampled data.
 What do you think?
-Does sampeling to the "closest date" capture the behaviour of the time series?
+Does sampling to the "closest date" capture the behaviour of the time series?
 Doesn't look too good...It does not seem to capture the general trend very well.

-Let's try somethign else instead.
+Let's try something else instead.

 ```python